Up to 60% off sofas & mattresses — limited‑time deals.

 What’s the single most important thing to evaluate on a cheap sofa?

-The frame and seat support system.
-Cushions can be replaced; a weak frame usually can’t.
+The frame and the seat support system.
+Cushions can be replaced later; a weak structure is much harder to fix.

 Should I worry about off-gassing?